 And, of course, without errors.
-An app that allows to achieve goals and tasks.
+An app that allows achieving goals and tasks.

-An application undergoing Functional Testing is primarily intended to work in accordance with the expectations of its users, not its developers, who are evaluating it to meet technical requirements.
+An application undergoing Functional Testing is primarily intended to work according to the expectations of its users, not its developers, who evaluate it to meet technical requirements.
 Functional Testing verifies that an application works according to specified requirements.

 What are the purposes of Functional Testing?

-The main purpose of Functional Testing is to check how the application works from a functional point of view.
+The primary purpose of Functional Testing is to check how the application works from a functional point of view.

 To put it in slightly more technical terms, the purpose of Functional Testing is to check how functionalities contained in the System Requirements Specification are implemented.

 The method is all about answering questions – How does the system behave?
-How is it perceived by the user?
+How does the user perceive it?